FixedEffects/FixedEffectModels.jl/README.md

 ## result
-`reg` returns a very light object.
+`reg` returns a light object.
 This allows to estimate multiple models on the same DataFrame without ever worrying about RAM.
 It is simply composed of

   - the vector of coefficients & the covariance matrix
   - a boolean vector reporting rows used in the estimation